ajdelguidice/as3lib-miniAMF/README.md

 Supporting python 2 at this point would require a massive amount of backporting work so I just decided to remove it.

 ## Fork Coverage
 Here's a list of everything in this fork and their status (&#95;&#95;init&#95;&#95; files that contain code included as well).
-Most pure python modules work properly (according to the test suite) but the cython module make 22 tests fail.
+All pure python modules work properly (according to the test suite) but the cython module make 1 tests fail.

 | Key |              |
 | --- | ------------ |